 If metalsmithing seems too daunting of a task, there’s one really easy way you can work with metal without all the tools (and skill!).
 Enter the beloved paper clip.

-You can make bookmarks by bedazzling the simple paper clip with buttons, bows, cabochons…just about anything.
+You can make bookmarks by bedazzling the simple paper clip with buttons, bows, laser cut cabochons…just about anything.
 Check out these paper clip bookmarks from Etsy seller InspiredPeach where a pretty glitter bow was attached to a gold paper clip.
 Simply pretty!

 For more paper clip bookmark ideas, check out the “Help” bookmarks that were featured on Bored Panda.
 These machine-cut bookmarks use the natural shape of the paper clip to create outstretched hands.
 How could you use this design principle to create your own shape?

 Fallin Design used the paper clip style to create these sets of mini bookmarks.
 Clever way to make bookmarks unique while keeping the functionality of the paper clip!